OphidiaBigData/esdm-pav-client/README.md

 ESDM PAV Python API and Client
 ==============================

-*esdm-pav-client* is a [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)-licensed Python package for modelling and executing a post-processing, analytics and visualisation (PAV) experiment on the ESDM PAV Runtime system.
+*esdm-pav-client* is a [GPLv3](http://www.gnu.org/licenses/gpl-3.0.txt)-licensed Python package for modelling and executing a post-processing, analytics and visualisation (PAV) experiment to be executed with the ESDM PAV Runtime system.

 It runs on Python 3.5, 3.6 and 3.7 is pure-Python code.